Leg MRI scan

 How the Test is Performed

 You will be asked to wear a hospital gown or clothes without metal zippers or snaps (such as sweatpants and a t-shirt).
 Make sure you take off your watch, jewelry and wallet.
+MRI can pull on any metallic objects.
 Some types of metal can cause blurry images.

 You will lie on a narrow table that slides into a tunnel-like scanner.